sile/mineplacer/README.md

 Mineplacer
 ==========

-This is a game inspired by Minesweeper.
+This is a browser game inspired by Minesweeper.

 Prepare for the game of Minesweeper by placing mines!

 [Play!](https://sile.github.io/mineplacer/)